Honda Prelude

-The Honda Prelude is a car produced by Japanese manufacturer Honda over five generations from 1978 to 2001.
-It was a two-door coupé and was loosely derived from the Honda Accord.
+The Honda Prelude (ホンダ・プレリュード, Honda Pureryūdo) is a sport compact car produced by the Japanese company Honda.
+It was produced over five generations from 1978 to 2001, and reintroduced in 2025.

+For the first five generations, as a two-door coupe loosely derived from the Accord, the Prelude was the first Honda to feature a moonroof, a feature that remained standard equipment throughout its production.

 The Prelude was used by Honda to introduce the Japanese Honda retail sales chain Honda Verno, with the international release of the model following shortly after.
-Production of the Prelude concluded in 2001 upon the introduction of the fourth-generation Integra.
+The Prelude's manufacture concluded in 2001 on introduction of the fourth-generation Integra.
 The Prelude name was originally trademarked by Toyota, but was amicably given to Honda for use.

-The Prelude complied with the series of music-themed vehicle names which Honda used at the time, along with the Accord, Quintet, Concerto, Jazz, and Ballade.
+The Prelude's nameplate aligned with a series of music-themed nameplates in use by Honda, including the Accord, Quintet, Concerto, Jazz, and Ballade.